LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

-Currently only the DOT graph language is supported (tested with Graphviz version 2.38.0; visit the <http://www.graphviz.org/> website for more information).
-Versions 2.40 and 2.41 have a nasty regression in the SVG exporter where text overflows the boxes that should contain it.
+Currently only the DOT graph language is supported (tested with Graphviz version 2.38.0; visit the <http://www.graphviz.org/> website for more information.
+Some of the more recent have a nasty regression in the SVG exporter where text overflows the boxes that should contain it.

 The diagrams `.dot` files are created on the current directory by default.